 First off, the definition.

-Estimated time of arrival is the time on a particular date when a vehicle, rider, or package is expected to arrive.
+Estimated time of arrival is the time on a particular date when a vehicle, courier, or package is expected to arrive.

-To calculate ETA, you need to account for the overall distance the driver needs to travel to get to the destination, the average speed of the vehicle, certain cargo parameters, etc.
+To calculate ETA, you need to account for the overall distance the driver needs to travel to get to the destination, the average speed of the vehicle, specific cargo parameters, etc.

-Based on whether you've enabled dynamic departure time in the settings, Track-POD will or won't update departure time with regard to the time slot of the first site to visit.
+Based on whether you've enabled dynamic departure time in your web dashboard settings, Track-POD will or won't update departure time with regard to the time slot of the first site to visit.

-Please note: enabling dynamic departure time is available only when your optimization strategy is Time.
+Please note: enabling updated departure time is available only when your optimization strategy in the Route and Optimization settings is Time.

 Sometimes, knowing the approximate of when the driver is expected to arrive is enough.
 Here's why.